rbinaz/RPAA-Website/content/about.md

 # RPAA Board of Directors

 The RPAA is a statewide organization, which is recognized by USA Racquetball (USAR) as the governing body of racquetball in Arizona.
+All Board members are non-compensated volunteers that are elected by the active RPAA membership for three year terms.

 ## A Few Words About Us